gekographe/cv-1/README.md

 I'm convinced that great software transforms our lives.
 So this year I decided to turn my love of good software into real code.

-I started with a six week part-time online course from UCBerkeley, then I devoted three months to learning how to code at Makers Academy.
+I started with a six week part-time online course from [UCBerkeleyX], then I devoted three months to learning how to code at [Makers Academy].
 I grasp new ideas quickly and would like to broaden my skills as a full stack web developer.